tobigun/EavesDrum/README.md

 ## Welcome to EavesDrum!

-EavesDrum is an open-source e-drum trigger module project, designed for drummers and makers.
+EavesDrum is an open-source e-drum trigger module project designed for drummers and makers.

-It allows you to connect a multitude of drum pads or piezo triggers and converts their signals into MIDI events.
+It allows you to connect a multitude of drum pads or piezo triggers and convert their signals into MIDI events.

-The configuration of the module is made simple and user-friendly through a built-in WebUI.
+The configuration of the module is simple and user-friendly, thanks to a built-in WebUI.
 You can adjust sensitivity, threshold, and other parameters directly from your browser—no need for complicated software or direct hardware programming.

-The trigger module acts as a USB MIDI device - so simply connect it to your Notebook and use a drum software of your choice (EZdrummer, Addictive Drums, SSD5, ...) to convert your notebook into a complete drum module.
+The trigger module acts as a USB MIDI device - simply connect it to your notebook and use drum software of your choice (EZdrummer, Addictive Drums, SSD5, ...) to convert your notebook into a complete drum module.

 <figure>
   <img src="doc/images/module.jpg" height="400px"/>